umarbaevB/umarbaevB.github.io/content/posts/cybersecurity/hackthebox/machines/precious/index.md

 ![](./images/9.png)

 - Let's check the file
-  - According to comments it loads the list of dependencies in the ```dependencies.yaml``` and compares to the ones installed
+  - According to the comments, the script loads the list of dependencies from the ```dependencies.yaml``` and compares them to the ones already installed

 ![](./images/10.png)